Ba1lina/supervised-machine-learning-challenge/README.md

 # Supervised Machine Learning Challenge

-This Project aims to comparethe Logistic Regression and Random Forest Classifier models in classifying the risk level of give loans.
+This Project aims to compare the Logistic Regression and Random Forest Classifier models in classifying the risk level of give loans.

 # Project Structure